oeon/oeon.github.io/_posts/2016-05-17-my-local-osm-story.md

 I live in a rural county in California, [San Luis Obispo](https://en.wikipedia.org/wiki/San_Luis_Obispo_County,_California), affectionately known as **SLO**.
 It is significant in size (area) and has only a handful of population centers - the largest city is less than 50,000 people and the entire county has less than 300,000.
 I used to work for a _full service all risk fire department_ - [CAL FIRE](https://en.wikipedia.org/wiki/California_Department_of_Forestry_and_Fire_Protection), as a GIS Analyst.
 Also in SLO is [Cal Poly State University](https://en.wikipedia.org/wiki/California_Polytechnic_State_University), the reason I came to the area - as well as why many other students do - which we hire(d) as interns for CAL FIRE San Luis.
 Being a 'rural' area and working for an emergency response organization means that I/we needed to provide good data for a quick response to people that need help, sometimes in far away and/or obscure areas.

 One of the things you do as a GIS Analyst is create data, specifically geographic databases/datasets.
-Something that commonly happens with GIS Analysts is that the data they create either becomes [silo-ed](https://en.wikipedia.org/wiki/Information_silo), gets stagnate, or even is lost/destroyed - somehow, someway.
+Something that commonly happens with GIS Analysts is that the data they create either becomes [silo-ed](https://en.wikipedia.org/wiki/Information_silo), gets stale, or even is lost/destroyed - somehow, someway.
 During my first few years in that role, I experienced all of those possibilities.
 I learned that OSM could be a more permanent place for _some_ of the data we were creating in our GIS lab.
 I was lucky enough to have an **awesome** supervisor who let me try things that were outside-of-the-box ideas and not traditional in our line of work - and we began working on OSM.

 ## getting hungry